FreakyAli/Maui.FreakyControls/README.md

 Still want the underline?
 You can add it using a BoxView (Never planning to add an API for this) :D

-FreakyEditor for now just removes the pesky default underline, everything else is just the same as your regular MAUI Editor.
+FreakyEditor for now just removes the pesky default underline and gives you an option to disable copy paste funcationality , everything else is just the same as your regular MAUI Editor.
+(More features will be implemented on demand)

 Main feature for Freaky Entry is adding Left and Right Drawable Images with Padding and Commands wired with it.